Working Papers

 Uncertainty and the Allocation of Resources Paper

-elasticity of substitution in production vs that in
+two-sector, two-factor model.
+The elasticity of substitution in production vs

-less flexible economies.
+than less flexible economies.

 Keywords: Uncertainty,